Today I will tell you which restaurants in Paris I liked the most in my trips to the French capital.

 Le Jardin du Roy (Latin Quarter)

-This restaurant on the famous Rue de la Huchette in the Latin Quarter is excellent.
+This restaurant on the Latin Quarter’s famous Rue de la Huchette is excellent.
 Although we ate from the lunch menu (Formule midi), there were two or three menus of different prices.

 We ordered the € 15 one that included a starter, a main dish, and dessert.
 And to drink a jug of water.